Work AI

 Because it is optimizing for completeness, the agent treats all of that as relevant context.
 It drafts a follow-up package that includes details the customer should never see.

-By the time security is called, the real problem is not just that sensitive information leaked.
-It is that no one can fully reconstruct what the agent accessed, or who it shared it with.
+Sensitive information was leaked, but more than that, no one can fully reconstruct what the agent accessed, or who it shared it with.
 The workflow ran inside one employee’s private agent setup.

 Governance policies alone will fail if the rogue experience is more capable than the sanctioned one.
-That is the mistake many companies are about to make.
-They will respond to Shadow AI 2.0 with more rules, more approvals, and more warnings.
+That is the mistake many companies are making today.
+They respond to Shadow AI 2.0 with more rules, more approvals, and more warnings.

-But employees are not reaching for personal agents because they enjoy breaking policy.
+Employees are not reaching for personal agents because they enjoy breaking policy.
 They are using OpenClaw and GPT-5.4 because they want something useful.
 Your most ambitious employees are seeking automatic prep, cross-system synthesis, and less manual coordination.
-If the company does not provide that in a sanctioned way, employees will assemble it themselves.
+If your company does not provide that in a sanctioned way, employees will assemble it themselves.

-However, giving everyone a desktop agent does not solve this.
-It just makes the problem official.
-You still end up with isolated workflows, inconsistent permissions, trapped knowledge.
-The answer is to give employees what they want with the guardrails the business needs.
+Giving everyone a desktop agent does not solve this - it just makes the problem official.
+You still end up with isolated workflows, inconsistent permissions, and trapped knowledge.
+The answer is to give employees what they want - with the guardrails the business needs.

-Adapt gives employees the automated intelligence they are chasing with personal agents.
-But it does so inside a company-controlled environment, with enterprise permissions, shared visibility, and the right operational guardrails.
+Adapt gives companies and their employees the automated intelligence they are chasing with personal agents while remaining inside a company-controlled environment.
+Fine-grained permissions, shared visibility, and the right operational guardrails are table stakes.

 Adapt can run on a schedule and pull together customer context, surface relevant conversations and documents, and draft useful briefing notes.
 Because Adapt is collaborative by default, that process does not live inside one person’s private setup.
 It becomes a shared, recurring workflow the team can use together and improve over time.